perlang-org/perlang/docs/index.md

 You called bar with [123]
 ```

 Nice, huh?
-This functionality is what powers some of the existing [DSL:s](https://en.wikipedia.org/wiki/Domain-specific_language) written in Ruby, like [Sequel](https://github.com/jeremyevans/sequel).
+This functionality is what powers some of the existing [DSL:s](https://en.wikipedia.org/wiki/Domain-specific_language) written in Ruby, like som parts of the [Sequel](https://github.com/jeremyevans/sequel) library.

-I think it's good to have this kind of functionality in the language, but the bad part about it is that there's absolutely no way to "turn it off" for cases where you would prefer a `use strict`-mode or similar.
+I want to make it clear here that I _do_ think it's good to have this kind of functionality in the language sometimes, but the bad part about it is that there's absolutely no way to "turn it off" for cases where you would prefer a `use strict`-mode or similar.
 I have had cases when there was a typo in a method call or field/variable reference where this was not caught by the unit tests, and I released an updated version of an (internal) Ruby gem - only to realize my folly a bit later.

 It is my strong conviction that a really good programming language should help you avoid easy mistakes like this.